salihzett/scripts/README.md

-# macscripts
+# scripts
-Useful scripts for Apple macOS
+Useful scripts for Apple macOS and Mircosoft Windows